Category: UK Constitution

 COMPETENCE ANYONE?
 Last week’s dominant headache was the collapse of the high-profile Chinese espionage case.
 Pressure landed on the CPS to explain itself; intelligence figures publicly signalled frustration and the story is now being treated less as legal process and more as a test of governmental competence.
 For a prime minister who built much of…

-THE GOOD, THE BAD AND THE BAREFACED Nigel Farage waved his calculator around promising billions in “savings” from ripping up the UK’s “Right to Remain” while Keir Starmer tried to look statesmanlike by recognising Palestine.
+THE GOOD, THE BAD AND THE BAREFACED.
+Nigel Farage waved his calculator around promising billions in “savings” from ripping up the UK’s “Right to Remain” while Keir Starmer tried to look statesmanlike by recognising Palestine.
 Meanwhile, HMG quietly admitted that its big anti-harassment law is still gathering dust.
 Add in grim inflation figures, a giant…

 TERM BEGINS: Constitutional Reform First Past the Post Few subjects in British politics arouse as much debate as the electoral system itself.
 The UK’s First Past the Post (FPTP) system, in which the candidate with the most votes in each constituency wins, has long been accused of being “unfair,” “unrepresentative” and “out of date” –…